 Susan Stephens, Executive Director of Exodus Ministries, was a guest on 89.7 The Way Radio for their Community Spotlight segment.
 Click below to be directed to the interview.

 Exodus Ministries is a 501 (c) (3) non-denominational Christian organization established in 1985.
-We assist female ex-offenders from all ethnic backgrounds that are re-entering society after incarceration in the Texas Department of Criminal Justice system and have demonstrated a willingness to make positive changes in their life.
-These women are dealing with the residual pain of having been separated from their children for a long period of time and do not have the immediate financial resources to sustain their family.
+We serve mothers from all ethnic backgrounds who have demonstrated a willingness to make positive changes in their life.
+These women are dealing with the residual pain of having been separated from their children for a long period of time and do not have the immediate financial resources to sustain their families.
 Exodus helps them and their families to become productive members of society by serving their spiritual and physical needs.

-Exodus Ministries is a non-denominational Christian ministry with a mission to empower formerly encarcerated mothers and their children to achieve productive and fulfilling life through Jesus Christ.
+Exodus Ministries is an intensive, comprehensive, residential, discipleship program for mothers reuniting with their children to acheive a productive and fulfilling life through Jesus Christ.
 In carrying out this mission, the ministry is guided by the following statement of faith.

-Exodus began in 1985 through the work of Don Dennis.
-Don, an ex-offender, had personally experienced the need for a program that provided both the practical and spiritual aspects necessary to meet the basic needs of ex-offenders.
-It was his goal to create an agency that would break the generational cycle of crime and decrease recidivism.
+Exodus began in 1985 through the vision and work of Don Dennis, an ex-offender, who had personally experienced the need for a program that provided both the practical and spiritual support to meet the basic needs of ex-offenders.
+It was his goal to create an organization which would break the generational cycle of crime and decrease recidivism.

 Don worked with Chaplain Jerry Groom, the chaplain at the Coffield Unit and later the chief of chaplains for Texas Department of Criminal Justice, to create a ministry that would serve the un-met needs of ex-offenders.
-Originally the ministry began under the Dallas Baptist Association with the mission to serve couples with children.
-The organization first opened its doors to two couples who were mentored by Don Dennis and his wife.
-Throughout the next few years, the ministry grew to meet the increasing needs.
-In the 1990’s as the organization expanded, the DBA assisted the agency with the purchase of the present facility, a twenty unit apartment complex.
-Countless capital improvements have been made to the facility as well as many advancements to the ministries strategy.
+The ministry began under the auspices of Dallas Baptist Association ("DBA") with the mission of serving couples and children.
+Exodus first opened its doors to two couples who were mentored by Don Dennis and his wife.
+During the next few years, the ministry grew in an effort to meet the needs of this demographic.
+In the early 1990’s, as the number of people served increased, DBA assisted with the acquisition of the present facility, a twenty unit apartment complex in East Dallas.
+There have been a number of capital improvements which have been made to the facility and an improving and evolving strategy for the ministry has been developed.

-Today, Exodus serves formerly incarcerated single mothers and their children, and is supported by many dedicated board members and volunteers who work together to ensure the ministry’s continued success.
+Today, Exodus serves single mothers and their children and is supported by a dedicated Board of Directors members and many volunteers who work together diligently to ensure the continued success of Exodus Ministries.